-This richly spiced soup, redolent of cinnamon, saffron, and ginger, is as delicious as it is good-for-you.
+This richly spiced chickpea and kale soup, redolent of cinnamon, saffron, and ginger, is as delicious as it is good-for-you.
 Two words: TRY IT.

 If it seems to you like I’ve been making lots of soup lately, you’re right.
 Not that it’s been especially cool here, but once there’s even a hint of Fall nip in the air, I crave nothing more than a hot bowl of soup.
 I haven’t wanted to even glimpse a salad; give me all my veggies immersed in a comforting bowl of broth!

 I firmly believe that simmering in soup is one of the healthiest ways to cook vegetables.
 Unlike boiling or even steaming, to a certain extent, all of the nutrients remain in the broth to be eaten along with the vegetables.

 And did you know that cooking actually increases the nutrients available in some vegetables, including carrots?
 Lightly cooking carrots breaks down the cell walls, increasing the amount of absorbable beta carotene.